Qualytics/userguide/docs/quick.md

 # Quick start

-Setup your Qualytics App, create a datastore, generate a profile, scan for anomalies and monitor data freshness.
+Setup your Qualytics Deployment, create a datastore, generate a profile, infer data quality rules, scan for anomalies and monitor data freshness.

 ---